GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Experiments

-As an IRL baseline, we compare against GAIL~\citep{ho2016gail}, that trains a policy whose behavior is indiscriminable from the expert data, as judged by a learned discriminator.
-GAIL is trained with a large dataset of $2,000$ expert trajectories per task, substantially larger than our train data of $8$ expert trajectories.

-As shown in Table \ref{tab:table_online_rl}, \method{} consistently matches or outperforms GAIL across all tasks with lesser training data.
-On several tasks, \method{} matches Oracle PPO, whereas GAIL completely fails.
+As shown in Tables \ref{tab:mujoco} and \ref{tab:table_online_rl}, \method{} consistently matches or outperforms baselines across all tasks with less training data.
+On several tasks, \method{} matches Oracle PPO with ground-truth rewards, whereas GAIL completely fails.
 This demonstrates that the interpretable, code-based rewards from \method{} are practically effective, enabling successful downstream policy learning.
-To ensure a fair comparison, the agents for the GAIL baseline and \method{} are trained using the same underlying PPO implementation, agent architecture and hyperparameters as the oracle.
+To ensure a fair comparison, baseline and \method{} agents are trained using the same underlying PPO implementation, agent architecture and hyperparameters.
 Performance is measured by the final task success rate after 1e7 environment steps.
-No extra information or environment code is provided in context to \method{}.

-Similarly, we use the evolved reward function on the AndroidControl dataset to finetune our agent on the Clock \emph{AndroidWorld} tasks: ClockStopWatchPausedVerify, ClockStopWatchRunning and ClockTimerEntry.
-The agent obtains near perfect performance on the Stopwatch tasks zero-shot, but learning on our reward doesn't decrease performance.
-The training curves for all tasks are reported in Figure \ref{fig:android_world}.
+Crucially, no extra information or environment code is provided in context to \method{}.
+Similarly, we evolve a separate reward function for each task in the AndroidControl dataset matching tasks present in the Clock \emph{AndroidWorld} tasks: ClockStopWatchPausedVerify, ClockStopWatchRunning and ClockTimerEntry.
+The training curves for all tasks (averaged) are reported in Figure \ref{fig:android_world}.

+\paragraph{MuJoCo Performance} In our MuJoCo evaluation, \method{} leverages an LLM-generated debug function to analyze distributional differences between expert and negative trajectories, computing key statistics such as mean, standard deviation, percentiles, and Cohen's $d$ for each state feature.
+While this statistical analysis proves effective for lower-dimensional tasks, the method still struggles with the Humanoid environment.
+We hypothesize that this performance drop stems from the LLM's struggle to effectively parse and reason over the extensive numerical arrays required to represent high-dimensional states in a text-based format.